Heufneutje/PyHeufyBot/README.md

 A rewrite of my Java IRC bot [RE_HeufyBot](https://github.com/Heufneutje/RE_HeufyBot) in Python, using Twisted for its connection management.

-The project is currently under heavy development and there is not a stable version yet, but if you would like to play around with it, do the following:
+If you would like to play around with it, do the following:

 1. Clone the repository.
 2. Create and activate a virtualenv.
 You will have to download virtualenv for Python 2 if you do not